SharmaAishna/EVSolution/README.md

 # EVSolution
 The purpose of the application is to generate the optimal schedule for the user from a given moment (the StartingTime) until the Leaving Time.
-Optimize on lowest energy bill for the user, while taking into account all mentioned user settings, Car Data and Price Tariff.
+Optimize on the lowest energy bill for the user, considering all mentioned User Settings, Car Data and Price Tariff.
 This application reads the Charging Profile as a JSON and generates the optimal ChargingSchedule as a JSON.

 # To Start the application